Personal Injury Attorney in Atlanta

 How Can I Get Help from an Atlanta Personal Injury Attorney?

 At Sherrod & Bernard, P.C., we believe everyone has a right to seek compensation through the judicial system.
-That’s why we work on a contingency basis for personal injury claims, meaning you don’t pay us anything until we’ve helped you recover the compensation you’re owed.
+That’s why we work on a contingency fee basis for personal injury claims—meaning you don’t pay us anything unless we win your case and recover compensation for you.

 We are prepared to research your case, handle any communication with the other party and their insurer, call expert witnesses to testify, and work to negotiate the best settlement deal possible.